unger/SafeMapper/README.md

 ##Planned features

 - Full Support for circular references between objects
-- Configuration support to enable mapping fields/properties with different names
 - Support for flattening
 - Plugin support to extend core functionality (Converters and Membermapping etc)
 - Map from Database queries to c# object